Ngception/journey-monorepo/README.md

 ## About

 This monorepo houses applications, services, and libraries related to the Journey project; a task management application.
 Journey's frontend is built using Typescript with React components and Bulma styling.
-Currently, there are plans to integrate GraphQL to communicate between the UI and backend services.
-The backend services themselves will be built with consideration towards one or a combination of languages that include Node.js, PHP, and Go.
+The backend services are built using Nestjs.

+This project is constantly being improved over time with plans for adding new features, apps, and services or translate existing ones using alternative libraries and languages that may include:

+- PHP, Go, and GraphQL
+- Angular and Vue

 ## Prerequisites